 The US Computing Olympiad offers multiple programming contests throughout the year.
 Each contest features Bronze, Silver, Gold, and Platinium levels for students with different skill levels.
 Top scoring students in USACO are chosen for the team representing the US at the International Olympiad in Informatics (IOI).

-Key Dates: The 2019-20 dates are TBA, but contests are typically held in December, January, and February, with the US Open competition held in March/April.
+Key Dates: The 2020-21 dates are yet to be announced, but contests are typically held in December, January, and February, with the US Open competition held in March/April.

 More Information: Visit the USACO website here for more information.Share this post!